Students seated at a seminar with their laptops on a table

 The full-time version of this course at the University is ideal if you're not already working in teaching.
 You can choose to study full-time at the University or by distance learning with in-person teaching placements.

-We'll work with you to find teaching placements at a further education provider that suits you, and we'll arrange these for you.
+If you study full-time on campus, we'll work with you to find teaching placements at a further education provider that suits you, and we'll arrange these for you.
 Your choice of placement provider isn't limited to the list of partner colleges below – you may be able to do your placement at any further education provider in the Hampshire/south coast region, dependent on arrangements.

 Part-time study